LivelyDismay/magnum-opus/postinstall.md

 Apply the `Opus v8` Preset.
 ![alt text](https://github.com/LivelyDismay/magnum-opus/blob/main/images/v8mcm.png)

+**DLC Timing MCM**
+After applying the `Opus v8` preset, exit the MCM and reopen it again.
+Scroll down to the `DLC Timing` MCM.
+On each of the DLCs, change all of the Quest Requirements to NONE.
+I don't know why, but MCM Settings Manager does not save the preconfigured settings properly.
+I apologize for the inconvenience here, it really sucks.

 Please read the Terminal outside of Vault 111, and take the Holotape with you.
 ![alt text](https://github.com/LivelyDismay/magnum-opus/blob/main/images/v8term.png)